nic-dgl103/Exercise-2---HTML-Page/README.md

 # Exercise 2

 ## Objectives
 Choose a simple website and code the HTML for its homepage.
 You will use semantic HTML5 structural elements to create different groups of content.
 The content will include a variety of HTML content elements.
-When your exercise is finished, your webpage will look similar to a
+An example of this exercise is provided (see folder called "example-exercise"), the example is the homepage of https://upnitlodge.ca/.

 ## Instructions
 Remember to:
-* Look up how to do things in the Reference Guides.
-* Regularly save your files and check out what your web page looks like by opening index.html in a web browser.
+* Regularly save your files and check out what your web page looks like in a web browser.
 * Make regular commits.
-* Read through all the instructions below before you start the assignment.
+* Read through the code provided in the example.
-### Step 1: Chose a webpage
+### Step 1: Choose a webpage
 Browse the internet to find a simple brochure website.
 A brochure website is a website that includes approx 5 pages (For ex: Homepage, About, Services, Locations and Contact).
 It's like an online brochure.
 It explains what the business offers and provides a way to get in touch.
 A brochure website does not include e-commerce, membership log in, or any other type of advanced functionality.
-I recommend you find a website whose homepage is similar in complexity to the homepage of upnitlodge.ca.
-Don't chose something too complicated.
+I recommend you find a website whose homepage is no more complex than the homepage of upnitlodge.ca.
+Don't choose something too complicated.
-### Step 1: Create the webpage structure
+### Step 2: Create the webpage structure
 * Use GitHub Desktop to clone your remote exercise repository onto your local machine.
 * In VS Code, add a file called index.html to your local repository.
 * Open index.html and add the HTML skeleton code provided by VSCode.
 * Add a comment in the head section of the html code including: the course code, your section number, your student name, and the assignment letter.
 Example:
 `<!-- DGL 103 CVS1 - your name - Exercise 2 -->`
 * Change the page title to something appropriate for the website that you chose.
-### Step 2: Add the structure elements
+### Step 3: Add the structural elements
 Code the structural organization of the content.
 You don't need to include all the structural elements but you should use at least 7 of them.
 1. Body
 2. Header